bronnie313/real-time-search-box/README.md

 ### Prerequisites

-In order to run this project you need: ` run bundle install `
+To run this project you need: ` run bundle install `

 <!--
 Example command: